Criteria for the absence of arbitrage in general diffusion markets

-First of all, notice that NUPBR for the infinite time horizon \(T = \infty\) entails NUPBR for any finite time horizon.
-Hence, Theorem~\ref{theo: NUPBR}~(i) yields that Condition \ref{cond:170623a1} holds.
-It remains to show that any (finite or infinite) boundary point \(b \in \{l, r\}\) satisfies either (i.a) or (i.b) from Theorem \ref{th:170623a1}~(i).
-In the following, we use the notation from Step 4 in Section \ref{sec: 3.2.2}.
-As in the proof of Theorem \ref{theo: FTAP}, it follow from \cite[Theorem 4.12]{karatzaskardaras07} and \cite[Theorem 7]{HS10} that the minimal martingale density \(\widehat{Z}\) (cf. p.
-42 in \cite{HS10} for a formula) is an SMD such that a.s. \(\widehat{Z}_\infty > 0\).
-By virtue of \eqref{eq: SC}, the minimal martingale density is given by
+\begin{proof}[Proof of ``NUPBR $\Rightarrow$ deterministic conditions''] As NUPBR for the infinite time horizon $T=\infty$ implies NUPBR for every finite time horizon, we obtain Condition~\ref{cond:170623a1} by Theorem~\ref{th:090224a2}.
+It remains to establish (A) or~(B) for every $b\in\{l,r\}$.
+As in the proof of Theorem~\ref{theo: FTAP}, it follows from \cite[Theorem 4.12]{karatzaskardaras07} and \cite[Theorem~7]{HS10} that the \emph{minimal martingale density} $\widehat Z$ (see p.~42 in \cite{HS10}) is an SMD such that $\P$-a.s. $\widehat Z_\infty>0$.
+In particular,